brimdata/zed/k8s/README.md

 ```
 You may want to use an SSD for $TMPDIR for zar import where the sort can spill to disk.
 Consider this if zar runs out of space for sorting.

-First use `lsblk` to find an SSD device, then mount it similarly to the followinf example:
+First use `lsblk` to find an SSD device, then mount it similarly to the following example:
 ```
 lsblk  # look for a free device, e.g. nvme1n1
 sudo mkfs -t xfs /dev/nvme1n1